Factbox: Big animals have big poaching problem

 * TRAFFIC REPORT: IVORY TRADE:

--- This compares to six large seizures in 2010, whose total weight was just under 10 tonnes.
+-- This compares to six large seizures in 2010, whose total weight was just under 10 tons.

 -- 727 ivory pieces were discovered on December 21, 2011, concealed inside a container at the port of Mombasa, Kenya, and destined for Asia.